-The MESSAGE-INTEGRITY-SHA256 attribute contains an HMAC-SHA-256 [RFC2104] of the STUN message.
+The MESSAGE-INTEGRITY-SHA256 attribute contains an HMAC-SHA256 [RFC2104] of the STUN message.
 The MESSAGE-INTEGRITY-SHA256 attribute can be present in any STUN message type.
-Since it uses the SHA256 hash, the HMAC will be at most 32 bytes.
-The HMAC MUST NOT be truncated below a minimum size of 16 bytes.
-If truncation is employed then the HMAC size MUST be a multiple of 4.
-Truncation MUST be done by stripping off the final bytes.
-STUN Usages can define their own truncation limits, as long as they adhere to the guidelines specificed above.
-STUN Usages that do not define truncation limits MUST NOT use truncation at all.
+The MESSAGE-INTEGRITY-SHA256 attribute contains an initial portion of the HMAC-SHA-256 [RFC2104] of the STUN message.
+The value will be at most 32 bytes, but MUST be at least 16 bytes, and MUST be a multiple of 4 bytes.
+The value must be the full 32 bytes unless the STUN Usage explicitly specifies that truncation is allowed.
+STUN Usages may specify a minimum length longer than 16 bytes.